-As dealer we open 1NT with a $4 \cdot 4 \cdot 3 \cdot 2$ hand and 13 points.
-Holding 14 points himself North raises that immediately to game.
+As dealer we open 1NT with a $4 \cdot 4 \cdot 3 \cdot 2$ hand and 15 points.
+Holding 12 points with a fivecard Diamond suit North raises that immediately to game.
 Routine stuff.

-West leads the $\bigstar K$ against 3NT, indicating that his Spades are headed by the $\bigstar K \ Q \ J$.
-That lead has the effect of knocking out the $\bigstar A$ from the table and leaving us wide open in Spades.
+West leads the $\bigstar K$ against 3NT, indicating that his Spades are headed by the $\bigstar K Q J$ .
+This lead has the effect of knocking out the $\bigstar A$ from the table and leaving us wide open in Spades.

-[We might think of delaying matters by refusing to play the Ace at trick one; should we do that West would lead another Spade and we'd be forced to take it at trick two.
-Same difference...]
+[We might think of delaying matters by refusing to play the Ace at trick one - should we do that West would lead another Spade and we'd be forced to take it at trick two.
+It would make no difference...]

 Having taken dummy's A we should see that there are seven further top tricks (one Heart, three Diamonds and three Clubs) so we have a total of eight top tricks and require one more from somewhere.
-This extra trick has to come from a favourable break in either Diamonds or Clubs.
+This extra trick has to come from a favorable break in either Diamonds or Clubs.